sorbet/sorbet/website/docs/procs.md

 ```

 This also happens a lot with certain Rails APIs, etc. Sorbet has direct support
-for this sort of pattern using an extra argument `T.proc` called `.bind`:
+for this sort of pattern using an extra argument on `T.proc` called `.bind`:

 ```ruby
 # (0) We're simplifying how `sig` specifically works a bit here,